Is Biofilm Lurking in Your Hot Tub?

 Removal of Biofilm in Hot Tubs

-Spa Flush - Use a Spa Flush product, such as Rendezvous Spa Rinse or Leisure Time Jet Clean.
-Just pour in 1 pint and circulate the spa for an hour and then drain the spa.
-These products break apart the biofilm, from every hidden area.
+Use a cleaning product, such as Natural Chemistry's Spa Purge.
+Just pour in 1 pint and circulate the spa for an hour, and then drain the spa.
+These products break apart the biofilm from every hidden area.

 Prevention of Biofilm in Hot Tubs

-• Use Spa Rinse or Jet Clean every time you drain the spa
+• Use Spa Purge every time you drain the spa

 • Maintain proper water balance and continual sanitizer level